ferPrieto/SpaceX-prepare-for-Clean-Architecture-liftoff/README.md

 - [License](#license)

 ## Introduction
-The purpose of this project is to follow up Clean Architecture principles by bringing them to Android.
-It is worth saying that the idea is to take advantage of the Kotlin Programming Language features plus also pull in lessons learned and ideas from other interesting aproaches like Functional Programming, `MVVM` setup, `Coroutines`, `Flow` and `LiveData` (I've kept a branch using `RxJava`). `DarkTheme` support is added too.
+The purpose of this project is to consolidate some of the learned insights throughout the years about the `Clean Architecture` principles and reflect those lesson on Android, taking advantage of the Kotlin programming language features too.
+This project summarises some of the general use cases and needs that could be demanded on a production project using: `Functional Programming`,`MVVM` setup, `Coroutines`, `Kotlin Flows` and `LiveData` (I've kept a branch using `RxJava` too).

 ![structure](art/clean_architecture.png)